Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “Man is the only creature that consumes without producing. - says George Orwell in his “Animal Farm” [HOOK].
 However, the actual dilemma may sound like this: man is the only creature able to produce on his own whim and judgement, yet he still chooses to consume.
 [TOPIC SENTENCE].
 This consuming behavior is deeply rooted in modern capitalistic culture [CONTEXT SENTENCE].
 In this essay, we argue that humankind can find the balance between producing and consuming [THESIS STATEMENT].”

-“Orwell was right that humans consume without producing.”
+Weak Example: "Orwell was right that humans consume without producing."
+(This simply agrees without offering any critical analysis or deeper insight.)

-“If human society has a unique ability of purposeful creation unknown to other species, why do we still fall short of Orwell’s observation that man consumes without producing?”
+Strong Example: "If human society possesses a unique ability for purposeful creation, unlike any other species, why do we still fall short of Orwell's observation that man consumes without producing?"
+(This powerfully re-frames the quote as a question, inviting a deeper critical examination of human behavior.)

 Learn more: What is academic writing?
 All the basics you may have missed